Gloucestershire Bat Group

 Aims and Activities

-We work closely with many other conservation organisations, such as Natural England, The Bat Conservation Trust (BCT), Gloucestershire Wildlife Trust and the Cotswold Water Park Society.
+We work closely with many other conservation organisations, such as Natural England, The Bat Conservation Trust (BCT) and Gloucestershire Wildlife Trust.
 Many of our members are also involved in the National Bat Monitoring Program.

 Please note however that the bat group does not carry out any form of professional survey work, and is not able to assist with issues related to planning or development.
 For information related to bats and planning please contact the Bat Conservation Trust or Natural England.